jxnblk/axs/README.md

 The following props are available on both Box and Text components.

 - `css` - style object for cxs - will be converted into a unique className and inject styles into the head of the document.
 Supports pseudoclasses, media queries, keyframes, and nesting.
+- `is` - sets a custom tag or component

 #### Margin